G-1nOnly/G-1nOnly/README.md

 👨‍🎓 I'm **Jingnan Gao**,

-- 🎓 A first-year Ph.D. student in AI instititute, **Shanghai Jiao Tong University (SJTU)**.
+- 🎓 A second-year Ph.D. student in AI instititute, **Shanghai Jiao Tong University (SJTU)**.

 - 🥰 My current interest lies in computer vision, especially in 3D reconstruction and 3D editing.
-- 🤗 I'm currently an intern at **Alibaba** working on 3D object reconstruction (with mesh) on mobile devices.
+- 🤗 I worked as an intern at **Alibaba** working on 3D object reconstruction (with mesh) on mobile devices in 2023.
 - 📊 I was an organizer of a talking head synthesis competition in [AAAI2024 International Workshop on AI for Digital Human](https://digitalhumanworkshop.github.io/).

 <!--